Get started with the .NET SDK

 You can find more example usage of Query Predicate builders on GitHub.

-A list of resources within a PagedQueryResponse can be accessed using Results:
+You can access the list of resources within a PagedQueryResponse using Result:

 // Return an IShoppingListPagedQueryResponse